Fermat-ORG/fermat-framework/TKY/bounty_scope_draft.md

 If the project includes Architecture Analysis you must follow Fermat’s technical guidelines and offer at least the following deliverables: Identification of platforms, layers, components and workflows.

 If the project includes GUI/UX Design you must offer at least the following deliverables: Mockups and graphic design of every single screen of the app.
-Also the language package for the texts of the app in english.
+Also the language package for the texts of the app in English.

 If the project includes Implementation provide a list of features to develop sorted by priority.
 Each feature must have a short description, a size (% of the total) and the Fermat components involved.
 Example: